 MEQC Pilot Planning Cover Sheet (PDF, 75.52 KB)

-- Cycle 2 states only: A reduction in the number of required case reviews
+- Cycle 2 and Cycle 3 states only: A reduction in the number of required case reviews

 Medicaid Eligibility Quality Control - History and Background

 Since 1978, the Medicaid Eligibility Quality Control (MEQC) program has gone through several iterations.
 On July 5, 2017, the Centers for Medicare & Medicaid Services (CMS) issued a final regulation entitled Changes to the Payment Error Rate Measurement (PERM) and Medicaid Eligibility Quality Control (MEQC) Programs (CMS-6068-F).
 This regulation restructured the MEQC program into an ongoing series of pilots that are closely coordinated with CMS’s Payment Error Rate Measurement (PERM) program.

 Under the MEQC program, states design and conduct projects, known as pilots, to evaluate the processes that determine an individual’s eligibility for Medicaid and Children’s Health Insurance Program (CHIP) benefits.
 States have great flexibility in designing pilots to identify vulnerable or error-prone areas.
 In addition, states conduct MEQC pilots during the two-year intervals (“off-years”) that occur between their triennial PERM review years.
 The MEQC program does not generate an error rate.

 When an MEQC pilot concludes, the state must submit to CMS both a case-level report on the results of their pilots and payment reviews, as well as a corrective action plan (CAP) to address the errors and deficiencies identified through the pilot work.